cabintech/FXCoreMP/README.md

 *[Why?](why.md)*

-This processor reads an FXCore assembler source file (usually named "x.fxc") and writes an output file which is a modified version of the input.
+This processor reads an FXCore assembler source file (usually named "*.fxc") and writes an output file which is a modified version of the input.
 Modifications are made by the processing of macro statements in the source file.
 The FXCoreMP processor is a textual substitution system, it does not evaluate mathematical expressions or perform higher level functions.
 Although the macro nesting and arguments can be elaborate, ultimately it results in text substitution.
-There is some limited conditional processing (see $set and $if statements).
+There is some limited conditional processing (see `$set` and `$if` statements).

 Where possible FXCoreMP treats macro names, argument names, IF conditions, etc. as *case-insensitive*.